Gaza-Shuhada/gazashuhada/README.md

 5. Can rollback if needed (LIFO protection)

 ### Community Submission Workflow
-1. Community member submits NEW_RECORD or EDIT
+1. Community member submits EDIT for existing person
 2. Submission enters moderation queue (PENDING)
 3. Moderator reviews and approves/rejects
-4. If approved, changes applied to database
+4. If approved, changes applied to database as new version
-5. Community records marked as `confirmedByMoh=false`
+5. All identity fields remain unchanged (sourced from MoH)

 ---